alpha-convert/delta/README.md

-# Delta
+# delta

-The Delta language is a functional programming language that compiles to stream-processing automata.
+The delta language is a functional programming language that compiles to stream-processing automata.
-For a full introduction to the core calculus that Delta is based on, see [Stream Types](https://www.seas.upenn.edu/~jwc/assets/stream-types.pdf).
+For a full introduction to the core calculus that delta is based on, see [Stream Types](https://www.seas.upenn.edu/~jwc/assets/stream-types.pdf).

-Delta has a number of features that set it apart from existing stream-processing languages:
+delta has a number of features that set it apart from existing stream-processing languages:

-1. Delta is not combinator-based.
-Unlike many stream processing languages, which provides a limited set of combinators like `map`, `filter`, and `fold`, Delta programs are written as standard functional list programs.
-All of the afformentioned standard streaming combinators can be written in Delta, but programmers are not required to fit their programs into a composition of ad-hoc recursion schemes.
+1. delta is not combinator-based.
+Unlike many stream processing languages, which provides a limited set of combinators like `map`, `filter`, and `fold`, delta programs are written as standard functional list programs.
+All of the afformentioned standard streaming combinators can be written in delta, but programmers are not required to fit their programs into a composition of ad-hoc recursion schemes.
 This is enabled by a novel ordered type system, which statically rejects list programs that cannot be run a stream programs.

-2. Delta has rich ``stream types'', which allow programmers to express and rely on complex temporal patterns in their streams.
+2. delta has rich ``stream types'', which allow programmers to express and rely on complex temporal patterns in their streams.

-3. Delta is deterministic by default: all well-typed programs are guaranteed to run deterministically, even in the presence of parallel input streams.
+3. delta is deterministic by default: all well-typed programs are guaranteed to run deterministically, even in the presence of parallel input streams.

-A simple Delta program is the running sum function, which takes a stream of integers (written `Int*`), and produces the stream that is a running sum of the input.
+A simple delta program is the running sum function, which takes a stream of integers (written `Int*`), and produces the stream that is a running sum of the input.

 ```
 fun go(n : Int; xs : Int*) : Int* =